Suresh Bhat

 Suresh Bhat (15 April 1932 – 14 March 2003) was a Marathi poet from the state of Maharashtra, India.

-Personal life
+Life

-Bhat was born in a Karhade Brahmin family in Amravati, Maharashtra to Shridhar Bhat, a physician.
+Bhat was born in a Karhade Brahmin family in Amravati, Maharashtra.
 His mother was fond of poetry and made young Bhat often read famous Marathi poems.
-He later acknowledged this practice to be a key influence in the development of his poetic abilities.
-He earned the B.A. degree in 1955.
-Poems comforted him as he battled bitterness and depression throughout his life finally accepting Atheism.
+This was a key influence in the development of his own poetry.
+He earned a B.A. degree in 1955.

 After completing his education he took teaching jobs in rural areas of Amravati and continued writing poems.

-In 1964, he married Pushpa Mehendale, who hailed from Pune, but worked as teacher in Madhan, Amravati.
+In 1964, he married Pushpa Mehendale, who came from Pune but worked as teacher in Madhan, Amravati.

-He converted to Buddhism in presence of Bhante Surai Sasai and Bhau Lokhande.
-Dr. Ambedkar was an ideal to him.
+He converted to Buddhism in the presence of Bhante Surai Sasai and Bhau Lokhande.
+B. R. Ambedkar was an ideal to him.
+According to his son, Bhat was an atheist.

 Bhat died of cardiac arrest on 14 March 2003, at the aged of 70.
-He is survived by his son, Chittranjan Bhat and daughter.
+He is survived by his son, Chittranjan Bhat, and daughter.